 LaGuardia had the world’s first STOL runway 1/19 in 1968.
 But most people have forgotten that there were actually two!
 The ORIGINAL short runway at LaGuardia was only 1095ft long!
 It was supplemented a year later by a longer(!)
 STOL runway at 2000ft which stayed in operation for several years. (image source: 1972 Flight Handbook)

 Boston Logan (BOS) has had two tiny runways.
 Runway 15L/33R is technically not a STOL runway since this tiny runway slightly predates the concept of STOL.
 According to Tom Kinton (ex-CEO of Massport), this was originally built in the mid 60s as the beginnings of a parallel runway that was never able to reach its full length due to community opposition.
 Here we see it depicted on an airport diagram from 1967. (source: Aerodrome Sketches)

-For a brief period, Logan also had an STOL runway.
+But, for a brief period, Logan also had a legit STOL runway.
 Taxiway S was repainted as an 1,800 ft STOL runway called 18/36 from 1969 to 1971.
 Here we see the STOL runway depicted in the Eastern States Flight Handbook.

 While the STOL runway was short lived, Logan’s original “little 15” runway is still in existence today!
 It is used by general aviation and by Cape Air allowing these smaller aircraft to avoid delaying larger ones.
 In fact, I think this is the shortest runway at any of the 30 busiest US Airports.
 Here’s a video of a small plane landing on Boston 33R in 2011.